Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Introduction

 The rest of the paper is organised as follows.
 Section~\ref{sec:relatedwork} discusses work on objective emotion quantification and related methods that address the inconsistency of emotion perception among human annotators.
 Section~\ref{sec:classification} presents an analysis of the IEMOCAP database and revisits the definition of emotion classification task with IEMOCAP.
 Section~\ref{sec:modelling} introduces the soft-label-based and DPN-based approaches to emotion distribution modelling and uncertainty analysis.
 The model structure and experiment setup are shown in Section~\ref{sec:expsetup}.
-The results and analysis for emotion classification and distribution modelling are given in Section~\ref{sec: classification exp}, followed by conclusions.
+Section~\ref{sec: classification exp} presents the results and analysis for emotion classification and distribution modelling on IEMOCAP.
+The proposed approach is further verified with experiments on the MSP-Podcast dataset in Section~\ref{sec: MSP}, followed by conclusions.